ifilot/pico-sst39sf0x0-programmer/firmware/README.md

 * `READINFO`: Reads the board ID.
 Returns 16 bytes of data.
 * `RDBKXXXX`: Reads a block of data (256 bytes) at hex position `XXXX00`.
 Returns 256 bytes of data.
+* `RP2KCRXX`: Reads a block of data (0x1000 bytes) at hex position `XX000`.
+Returns 0x1000 bytes of data.
+This function is used to interface with the P2000T-FAT Reader.
 * `DEVIDSST`: Attempts to read the device ID of the SST39SF0x0 chip.
 Returns 2 bytes of data.
 * `WRBKXXXX`: Write a block of data at hex position `XXXX00`.